EME193 Phase Locked Loop Kit

 Do Not construct this Kit unless you are very experienced with surface mount construction as the cost to repair could be very high.
 The LMX2541 chip is available pre-soldered to the board for those constructors that don't have the experience required to fit it successfully.

-1/ 1/ EME193 Rev2.0 boards have a mistake with a short under the output pin of the 78M09 regulator to the top of the board to C1 10uF +ve connection.
-Unfortunately the plated through hole needs to be drilled out as there should be no plated through hole.
-It might be possible to just lift the 10uF capacitor +ve end and try to countersink the hole, then re-solder the capacitor.
+1/ EME193 Rev2.0 boards have a mistake with a short under the output pin of the 78M09 regulator to the top of the board to C1 10uF +ve connection.
+This should alread have been drilled out to clear a possible short in Kits supplied.

 EME193 Kit Notes: